ALERT CONTENT PLACEHOLDER

 • Working with UHN management and staff to ensure good hand hygiene

-If you have concerns about any HAI, IPAC, working together with your health care provider, will be able to answer any questions you have and provide you or your family with UHN brochures on these topics.
+If you have concerns about any HAI, your healthcare team will work with IPAC to answer any questions you have and provide you or your family with UHN brochures on these topics.

 Quicklinks